Can you recommend an appropriate method for sizing our cards and why?

-Waffle supports sizing cards using story points.
-We chose Fibonacci-like numbers 1-100 based off of the commonly-used "Planning Poker" method.
-This is a great way for your team to size cards.
+Waffle supports estimating cards using story point sizing.
+Waffle supports sizing using Fibonacci-like numbers 1-100 based off of the commonly-used "Planning Poker" method.

-Story points do not equal hours -- they are used as a comparison of complexity/effort/doubt between cards.
+Story points are used as a comparison of complexity/effort/doubt between cards --they do not equal hours.
 If a card has 3 points, it should be three times as difficult as a 1 point card.

-If you run into a card that is sized 13 points or higher, it generally means one of two things:
+If you run into a card that is sized larger (ex.
+13) than your team’s normal size (ex.
+3), it generally means one of two things:

 A) The card is not well enough defined